jajvirta/jajvirta/TDD-sleep.md

 The exact shape of the curve and its position relative to the clock depends primarily on long-term sleep amount and the time the person woke up.
 The afternoon dip in alertness typically occurs right around 6-7 hours after waking up.
-So we rewrite the original test more like this:
+So we rewrite the original test like this:

     @Test
     @RunAfterWakingUp(delta=6.5 hours)